The Community Brain

 Successful partnership with many benefits

 Kingston University also benefits from this partnership in several ways.
-Students gain experience and expertise in their areas of study – they can develop their networks that can lead to employability opportunities.
+Students gain experience and expertise in their areas of study – they can develop networks that can lead to employability opportunities.
 For example, one of the current members of The Community Brain is a graduate in MA Sustainable Design.
 Academic staff have opportunities to develop new research or expand and apply their existing research.
-The partnership also demonstrates the University's commitment to civic engagement and bringing value to its surrounding local communities.
+The partnership also demonstrates the University's commitment to civic engagement and bringing value to local communities.

 Successful partnership with many benefits